University of Maryland, Baltimore

 In 2012, the University of Maryland, Baltimore and the flagship University of Maryland, College Park united under the MPowering the State initiative to leverage the strengths of both institutions.
-The University of Maryland Strategic Partnership Act of 2016 officially formalized the partnership as it has successfully created more innovative medical, scientific, and educational programs in Baltimore, as well as being awarded greater research grants and joint faculty appointments.
+The University of Maryland Strategic Partnership Act of 2016 officially formalized the partnership.
 According to the National Science Foundation, the university spent a combined $1.1 billion on research and development in 2019, ranking it 14th overall in the nation and 8th among all public institutions.
-In 2018, UMB was ranked #1 in Maryland and 15th in the country, in average salary of alumni, based on College Scorecard data released by the U.S. Department of Education.